Transforma logo

 • Matt Arnott

 Connected Waste Management systems are being introduced to efficiently manage waste collection, reduce associated costs, and promote more sustainable ways to ensure the collection and disposal of garbage.
 Measuring the fill level in each bin is generally a core element of these solutions, and this is often achieved through the use of onboard ultrasound sensors.
 Typically, this data is then transmitted to a cloud-based waste management platform via wide area networks, in particular using Low Power Wide Area (LPWA) technologies.
 Some municipal waste collection schemes make use of RFID reader-equipped waste collection trucks that log data from active RFID tags deployed on waste bins processed along their route.
-These schemes aren’t focused on monitoring the fill level of each bin, but on correctly logging each collection to ensure correct billing and provision of service.
+These schemes aren’t focused on monitoring the fill level of

 The report provides a detailed definition of the sector, analysis of market development and profiles of the key vendors in the space.
 It also provides a summary of the current status of adoption and Transforma Insights’ ten-year forecasts for the market.
 The forecasts include analysis of the number of IoT connections by geography, the technologies used and revenue.